Richard Nixon: Legacy

 Nixon saw his policies on Vietnam, China, and the Soviet Union as central to his place in history.
 Nixon's onetime opponent George McGovern commented in 1983, "President Nixon probably had a more practical approach to the two superpowers, China and the Soviet Union, than any other president since World War II ...
 With the exception of his inexcusable continuation of the war in Vietnam, Nixon really will get high marks in history."
 Political scientist Jussi Hanhimäki disagrees, saying that Nixon's diplomacy was merely a continuation of the Cold War policy of containment by diplomatic, rather than military, means.
-Kissinger noted similarities between Nixon's opening of China in 1972 and President Donald Trump's Middle East diplomacy.
 Historian Christopher Andrew concludes that "Nixon was a great statesman on the world stage as well as a shabby practitioner of electoral politics in the domestic arena.
 While the criminal farce of Watergate was in the making, Nixon's inspirational statesmanship was establishing new working relationships both with Communist China and with the Soviet Union."

+Nixon's stance on domestic affairs has been credited with the passage and enforcement of environmental and regulatory legislation.
+In a 2011 paper on Nixon and the environment, historian Paul Charles Milazzo points to Nixon's creation of the United States Environmental Protection Agency (EPA), and to his enforcement of legislation such as the 1973 Endangered Species Act, stating that "though unsought and unacknowledged, Richard Nixon's environmental legacy is secure".
+Nixon himself did not consider the environmental advances he made in office an important part of his legacy; some historians contend that his choices were driven more by political expediency than any strong environmentalism.
+Some historians say Nixon's Southern Strategy turned the Southern United States into a Republican stronghold, while others deem economic factors more important in the change.
+Throughout his career, Nixon moved his party away from the control of isolationists, and as a Congressman, he was a persuasive advocate of containing Soviet communism.

 Historian Keith W. Olson has written that Nixon left a legacy of fundamental mistrust of government, rooted in Vietnam and Watergate.
-In surveys of historians and political scientists, Nixon is generally ranked as a below-average president.
 During the impeachment of Bill Clinton in 1998, both sides tried to use Nixon and Watergate to their advantage: Republicans suggested that Clinton's misconduct was comparable to Nixon's, while Democrats contended that Nixon's actions had been far more serious than Clinton's.
-Another legacy, for a time, was a decrease in the power of the presidency as Congress passed restrictive legislation in the wake of Watergate.
+For a time, there was a decrease in the power of the presidency as Congress passed restrictive legislation in the wake of Watergate.
 Olson suggests that legislation in the aftermath of the September 11 attacks restored the president's power.

+According to his biographer Herbert Parmet, "Nixon's role was to steer the Republican party along a middle course, somewhere between the competitive impulses of the Rockefellers, the Goldwaters, and the Reagans."

+A self-described "progressive conservative," Nixon presided over a number of activist governmental initiatives during the course of his presidency.
+As one speechwriter said of Nixon, "His heart was on the right, and his head was, with FDR, 'slightly left of center.'"